neroccc/CIKM-DAGP/README.md

 # DAGP

-DAGP: Difficulty-Aware Graph Pruning for Multi-Agent Reasoning with Large Language Models
+This project implements framework for DAGP: Difficulty-Aware Graph Pruning for Multi-Agent Reasoning with Large Language Models.
+The Experiment folder contains functions for reproducing experiments, the DAGP folder contains functions implementing DAGP, and the Dataset folder includes the datasets utilized in the experiments.

 #
 1. **Environment Setup**: